GsDevKit/GsDevKit_home/docs/todeShell.md

 * The tODE shell uses bash posix syntax with a few exceptions: the back tick ` is used, rather than double or single quotes " or ', to escape lines of text that includes spaces.

 * The tODE shell is object-in and object-out; as bash accepts input from stdin, and send output to stdout, the tODE shell accepts objects in, and returns objects.
+*  The initial token in each tODE shell expression is a command, which may be followed by subcommands or arguments.

+### Commands

-*  The initial token in each tODE shell expression is a command.
-Command words are registered in a lookup dictionary, which will return an instance of a Class; subcommands and options are translated to methods and arguments.
+tODE command words are registered in a lookup dictionary, which will return an instance of a Class; subcommands and options are translated to methods and arguments.
 You may create your own commands as well.

-### Commands

-commands include operations such as man and project, which are starting points for working with man page documentation and projects.
+tODE commands include operations such as **man** and **project**, which are starting points for working with, respectively man page documentation and projects; each of these have many subcommands.

 To execute Smalltalk code, use the eval command.
 All the tODE menu items are available to execute as tODE commands.

 For example: